devops329/devops/instruction/playwright/playwright.md

 ### Install the coverage packages

-First we need to install all of the packages required for generating coverage.
+First we need to install all the packages required for generating coverage.
 In addition to NYC we include `vite-plugin-istanbul` and `playwright-test-coverage` to have Vite execute istanbul in order to instrument the code for coverage gathering.

 ```sh
 npm install -D nyc vite-plugin-istanbul playwright-test-coverage